 It turns out, according to experiments carried out by the noted behavioral psychologist Dan Ariely, that most people not only value the second cup of coffee more, but also happily agree to pay more for it.
 The coffee, even if left black, is perceived to taste better and be more pleasurable because of the effect the surrounding setting had on the experience.
 This is not a trick.
 The value of the coffee arises out of a larger context and is dependent on how the experience is delivered.

 This example opens up a realm of options and strategies that a solar company can explore to mine value out of the composition of the customer experience.

 Delivering a premium, white glove experience might sound expensive, but it doesn’t have to be.

 To start, consider the sales presentation.
 Is the design of your website outdated?
 Does your salesperson meet your customers in jeans, a t-shirt, and baseball cap?
 Do they start emails and texts to your customers with “Hey….”
 Do you still show them a spreadsheet proposal?

 Furthermore, there are tools these days that combine a premium customer-facing experience with built-in automations and AI to improve your back-office operations.
 Stella by Demand IQ uses AI to automate the lead gen and qualification process.
-Bodhi lets you offer a branded project tracking app to your customers and is powered by automations and integrations with your CRM and other operational software.
+Bodhi lets you offer a branded project tracking app to your customers, while also giving your operations team a solar project management tool to help them with their job.
+Bodhi is powered by automations and integrations with your CRM and other operational software.
 Scanifly not only allows you to double the number of site surveys that you can do in a day, but can also deliver interactive 3D models you can use to “wow” your customers.